-As a trailblazer of figurative realism and one of the United States’ most accomplished artists, Daniel Greene is truly a master of his craft.
+As a trailblazer of figurative realism and one of the United States’ most accomplished artists, Daniel E. Greene is truly a master of his craft.
 From the beginning, the artist has vowed to create work distinct from the work of his peers — to make art that is truly original.
 And, for several decades Greene has accomplished just that.

-Below are some of Greene’s iconic portraits featured in his new book, Daniel E. Greene: Studios and Subways.
+Below are some of Greene’s iconic portraits featured in his book, Daniel E. Greene: Studios and Subways.
 From the movers and shakers of his day — including Ayn Rand, Eleanor Roosevelt and astronaut commander Walter M. Schirra Jr. — to art students and passersby, these portraits almost effortlessly portray the expressions, moods and personalities of their subjects in such a skillful way only a true master could capture.

 “As each country’s language reveals its culture, particularly the structure of relationships, a nation’s attitudes toward portraiture reveal what it values and how it interprets the past,” states Maureen Bloomfield, art critic and co-author of Greene’s new book.